MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 ## TMDL API

 Similar to TMSL, there's a class to handle TMDL Serialization.
-For TMDL, the class is  **TmdlSerializer** and it's under the Microsoft.AnalysisServices.Tabular namespace.
+For TMDL, the class is  **TmdlSerializer**, under the Microsoft.AnalysisServices.Tabular namespace.

 The TmdlSerializer class exposes two public methods: